-An impairment allowance is recognised if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.

-Impairment allowances are recognised in profit or loss.
-Impairment loss recognised in respect of cashgenerating unit is allocated first to reduce the carrying amount of any goodwill allocated to the cashgenerating unit (group of cash-generating units) and then to reduce the carrying amounts of the other assets in the cash-generating unit (group of cash-generating units) on a pro rata basis.
+The impairment allowance is recognised in profit or loss if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
+Impairment loss recognised in respect of cash-generating unit is allocated first to reduce the carrying amount of any goodwill allocated to the cash-generating unit (group of cash-generating units) and then to reduce the carrying amounts of the other assets in the cash-generating unit (group of cash-generating units) on a pro rata basis.